Monte Attell: Boxing decline, eye injury

-In a well publicized match, Attell lost to Al Delmont on April 12, 1911 in a twelve-round points decision in Boston.
+In a well publicized match, Attell lost to Al Delmont on April 12, 1911, in a twelve-round points decision in Boston.
 In the first two rounds, Delmont gained a considerable lead with lefts and rights to the face, but in the next seven rounds, Delmont clinched often, while Attell shot his left to the face and body and his right to the ribs.
 Delmont occasionally got his right to Attell's face and landed right counters.
 With jabs and right crosses to the face and jaw, Delmont, showing his old form, earned a sufficient points margin in the eleventh and twelfth, to gain the popular decision.

-In a close bout, Attell again lost to Delmont in a twelve-round points decision on April 18, 1911 in the Arena in Boston.
+In a close bout, Attell again lost to Delmont in a twelve-round points decision on April 18, 1911, in the Arena in Boston.
 In a very close and hard-fought bout, Delmont did considerable jabbing, and Attell went to the body often with both hands.
 The eleventh round saw Delmont taking the lead, and in the twelfth his more aggressive fighting won him the very close decision.

 Sometime in 1914, Attell incurred an eye injury that became infected, and eventually resulted in a loss of sight in the eye.

-Future world bantamweight champion, Joe Lynch (boxer) knocked out Attell in the seventh round of a scheduled ten round bout at the Pioneer Sporting Club on September 5, 1916 in East Liverpool, Ohio.
+Future world bantamweight champion, Joe Lynch knocked out Attell in the seventh round of a scheduled ten round bout at the Pioneer Sporting Club on September 5, 1916, in East Liverpool, Ohio.
 Lynch would hold the world bantamweight championship in the early 1920s.
 Attell was down in the first round.

-Attell lost to Young Zulu Kid on June 24, 1916 in a ten-round newspaper decision of the New York Evening Telegram at the Fairmont Athletic Club in the Bronx.
+Attell lost to Young Zulu Kid on June 24, 1916, in a ten-round newspaper decision of the New York Evening Telegram at the Fairmont Athletic Club in The Bronx.
 Despite a significant reach advantage over the diminutive Italian boxer, Attell lost the bout to the Kid who fought several quality competitors but lacked a winning record against them.
 The Kid had contended for the world flyweight title unsuccessfully on December 16, 1916, and would later contend for the American flyweight title.

-Attell fought top rated boxer Frankie Britt near the end of his career on September 15, 1916, losing in a third-round knockout in Boston.
+Attell fought top-rated boxer Frankie Britt near the end of his career on September 15, 1916, losing in a third-round knockout in Boston.
 The final blow was a short right to the jaw, delivered by Britt.
 Attell was reported in less than peak condition.
 Tellingly, though not unusual for an aging boxer in the era, particularly one with vision problems, Attell lost nineteen of twenty-four bouts between February 7, 1912, and October 30, 1916, near the end of his boxing career.